Understanding Suffering Through the Life of St. Paul

 Statements made and opinions expressed on personal pages are strictly those of the author and not of any organization, church, or school.

-<span class="entry-utility-prep entry-utility-prep-cat-links">Posted in</span> Acts, Acts 23, bible, book of Acts, God's plan, God's protection, God's sovereignty, Paul in Prison, Paul the apostle | Leave a comment
+<span class="entry-utility-prep entry-utility-prep-cat-links">Posted in</span> Acts, acts 26, book of Acts, Paul in Prison, proclaiming the Gospel, sharing the Gospel, The Gospel, witnessing | Leave a comment

 Material is copyright by eigaldamez.
 Permission is given